Secure attachment beats genetic disposition in ADHD

 A study of preschool children revealed a particularly intense stress reaction (heart rate and cortisol levels) in some of them.
 These children who reacted more intensively were more aggressive than the others in the event of problems at home (money problems, marital problems, strict parenting, caregiver depression).
 Without these problems, on the other hand, the stress-sensitive children behaved more socially than the stress-resistant children, acted out less often and were more involved in school53 5455

-Children who had a “difficult” temperament at 6 months of age showed more behavioral problems at the age of 10 than children with an “easy” temperament at that time if they were poorly cared for by their caregivers.
+Children who had a “difficult” temperament at the age of 6 months showed more behavioral problems at the age of 10 than children with an “easy” temperament at that time if they were poorly cared for by their caregivers.
 With good and loving care, they developed better social skills and had fewer problems than the “easy” children.

 The same applied to thinking skills and academic performance.

-The different susceptibility to external influences remained with those affected at least until early puberty, but probably throughout their lives.56
+The different susceptibility to external influences remained in the people with ADHD at least until early puberty, but probably throughout their lives.56

 There are several other studies on this topic.57585459